FairCMS: Cloud Media Sharing with Fair Copyright Protection: Efficiency Analysis

-The transmission cost is then analyzed.
-In CERAMS-I, the owner sends the LUT encrypted media $\mathbf{c}$ to the cloud with a transmission cost $O(M)$.
-The user receives the public-key encrypted D-LUT and the LUT encrypted media content sent from the cloud, which costs $O( \delta T+M)$.
-We ignore the overhead of transmitting {$\mathbf{B}^{m}$} because it can be generated locally on all parties by sharing the same session key $SK_m$.
-In CERAMS-II, the media that the owner deliver is encrypted with the public-key encryption, hence the transmission cost is $O( \delta M)$.
-Similarly, the user receives the fingerprint embedded media content encrypted with public-key cryptography at a cost of $O(\delta M)$.
+{The communication cost is then analyzed.
+In FairCMS-I, the owner sends the LUT encrypted media content $\mathbf{c}$ to the cloud with a communication cost of $O(M)$.} The user receives the public-key encrypted D-LUT and the LUT encrypted media content sent from the cloud, which costs $O( \delta T+M)$.
+We ignore the overhead of transmitting {$\mathbf{B}^{m}$} because it can be generated locally on all parties by sharing the same session key $SK_m$. {In FairCMS-II, the media content that the owner deliver is encrypted with the public-key encryption, hence the communication cost is $O( \delta M)$.} Similarly, the user receives the fingerprint embedded media content encrypted with public-key cryptography at a cost of $O(\delta M)$.
 In addition, the owner needs to transmit $\mathbf{G}$, $E_{P{K_O}}^{2}({\mathbf{E}}(t))$ and the re-encryption keys in both schemes, which costs $O(T(L+\delta)+K)$.
-In the proposed two schemes, the user also needs to spend $O(\delta L+2)$ to send the encrypted fingerprint and the re-encryption keys.
-Note that the communication overhead of the cloud is the sum of the overhead of the owner and the overhead of $K$ users, which we mark as ``$+$" in Table~\ref{tab:efficiency}.
-Accordingly, in the AFP scheme, the transmission costs of the owner and the user are $O(K(\delta L+\delta T +M))$ and $O( \delta (L+T) + M)$, respectively.
+In the proposed two schemes, the user also needs to spend $O(\delta L+2)$ to send the encrypted fingerprint and the re-encryption keys. {Note that the communication overhead of the cloud is the sum of the communication overheads of the owner and all $K$ users, which we mark as ``$+$" in Table~\ref{tab:efficiency}.
+Accordingly, in the AFP scheme, the communication costs of the owner and the user are $O(K(\delta L+\delta T +M))$ and $O( \delta (L+T) + M)$, respectively.}